fx-giant/giant-documentations/visual/social-media.md

 ### Cover Photo

-The **Cover Photo** option allows you to turn on or off the cover photo.
+The **Cover Photo** option allows you to turn on or turn off the cover photo.

 ### Profile Photos

-The **Profile Photos** option allows you to turn on or off the profile photos.
+The **Profile Photos** option allows you to turn on or turn off the profile photos.

 ### Small Header

-The **Small Header** option allows you to turn on or off the small header.
+The **Small Header** option allows you to turn on or turn off the small header.

 ### Locale